synw/django-mqueue/README.md

                 }
   ```

-Note: if the `event_class` field is empty, the display will fallback to the 'Default' css.
+Note: if the `event_class` field value is not in MQUEUE_EVENT_CLASSES, the display will fallback to the 'Default' css.

 ![Event classes](https://raw.github.com/synw/django-mqueue/master/docs/img/events_list.png)